top of page

 BUT YOU CAN PRE-ORDER ITEMS FOR PICK UP!

-Email us BY 9AM FRIDAY MORNING to reserve items for pick up at either of our Saturday farmer's markets, then pay in person with cash, check, or credit card.
+Email us BY 9AM FRIDAY MORNING to reserve items for pick up at Saturday farmer's market, then pay in person with cash, check, or credit card.

 WE ALSO OFFER WEEKLY, LOCAL HOME DELIVERY!

 No. To keep our ecological footprint as small as possible, we avoid the expensive packaging, dry ice, and fossil fuel required to get our products to your door and keep them cold in transit.
 We offer sales to customers as close to home as possible in our central Virginia area - typically that's Charlottesville, Richmond, and thereabouts.
 To support your local farmers and explore the seasonal offerings in your area, check out www.eatwild.com.

 Most of our products are sold by the pound.
 Because every animal is a little different, not all packages weigh the same amount.
 We've done our best to provide the average weight range, package quantity, and approximate total price of each of our products.
 Find all that info alongside our list of current offerings here.

 We process all of our own poultry by hand in an outdoor facility.
 Standing still and rinsing birds constantly is cold, wet work, made significantly less pleasant if it's also cold outside.
 To keep our farmer fingers from freezing off, we schedule our season so that we are only processing birds April - November.